If you have never tried meditation because you have some preconceived notion about beginning a meditation practice. It’s time to get the real facts.

 - As you move forward, taking a minute in your office chair, sitting in the car, anywhere where you can have a few minutes to yourself.
 It’s not hard to find these moments.

 - When you begin, take a few deep cleansing breaths in through the nose and out through the mouth.
-Then breathe nice easy breaths filling your lungs with good and blowing out the bad.
-Focus on breathing until you can feel relaxed.
+Then breathe nice relaxed breaths filling your lungs with good and blowing out the bad.
+Focus on breathing until you can feel comfortable.

 - Be in the moment.
 Let yourself go.
 It may take some time, but don’t stress.
 It comes with time and practice.
 It’s not hard to master it will happen.
 Don’t act like your unique “It won’t work for me.”
 Yes, it will work for you!